enthusielly/100-days-of-code/log.md

 ### Day 13: January 24, 2017

 **Today's Progress**:
 Fiddled a bit with the events page and ways to display Facebook events.
-Explored options but not sure I liked any of them (Facebook events are so ugly.)
-Tried the text list view and just one Facebook post instead.
-Not sure I like it better but it needs some better typography.
+Explored options but not sure I liked any of them (I don't like the look of Facebook events outside of Facebook.)
+Tried the text list view and just one Facebook post that I was suggesting instead.
+Not sure I like it better but it probably just needs some better typography.

 **Need to do:**
 - husband needs to update his bio and he can post the basic site